-The hepatorenal syndrome is characterized by renal failure due to severe vasoconstriction of the renal circulation.^{6,43} Pathogenetically, the hepatorenal syndrome consists of renal failure of hemodynamic origin resulting from extreme underfilling of the arterial circulation.4 It occurs in up to 10 percent of patients with advanced cirrhosis and ascites and may follow either of two clinical patterns6 (Table 3).
+The hepatorenal syndrome is characterized by renal failure due to severe vasoconstriction of the renal circulation.
+Pathogenetically, the hepatorenal syndrome consists of renal failure of hemodynamic origin resulting from extreme underfilling of the arterial circulation.
+It occurs in up to 10 percent of patients with advanced cirrhosis and ascites and may follow either of two clinical patterns (Table 3).
 In some patients, there is progressive oliguria and a rapid rise of the serum creatinine concentration.
 This condition is known as type 1 hepatorenal syndrome.
 A common precipitating event that triggers the impairment in renal function is spontaneous bacterial peritonitis.44 In other patients, most of whom have refractory ascites, the increase in the serum creatinine concentration is moderate and has no tendency to progress over time.
 This pattern is known as type 2 hepatorenal syndrome.
-The hepatorenal syndrome may be diagnosed after nonfunctional causes of renal failure are ruled out6 (Table 3).
+The hepatorenal syndrome may be diagnosed after nonfunctional causes of renal failure are ruled out (Table 3).
 The prognosis is poor, particularly among patients with type 1 hepatorenal syndrome, who have a median survival of less than one month without therapy (Fig. 2).45

-Dopamine and prostaglandins are ineffective in treating patients with the hepatorenal syndrome.46,47 By contrast, vasoconstrictor drugs (vasopressin analogues or α -adrenergic agents), in combination with albumin, are effective in approximately two thirds of patients 48-53 (Table 4).
-Octreotide is ineffective when administered alone,54 yet it has been reported to be beneficial when given in combination with midodrine.49 Whether octreotide improves the efficacy of midodrine is unknown.
-Recurrence of the hepatorenal syndrome is uncommon after the discontinuation of vasoconstrictors, although it is not currently known whether the recurrence rate differs between patients with type 1 hepatorenal syndrome and those with type 2.
-Patients who have a response to terlipressin have a higher rate of survival than patients who do not have a response.
-51,53 Therefore, treatment with vasoconstrictors may increase the likelihood that patients with the hepatorenal syndrome will survive long
+Dopamine and prostaglandins are ineffective in treating patients with the hepatorenal syndrome.46,47 By contrast, vasoconstrictor drugs (vasopressin analogues or $\alpha$ -adrenergic agents), in combination with albumin, are effective in approximately two thirds of patients48-53 (Table 4).
+Octreotide is ineffective when administered alone, yet it has been reported to be beneficial when given in combination with midodrine.49 Whether octreotide improves the efficacy of midodrine is unknown.
+Recurrence of the hepatorenal syndrome is uncommon after the discontinuation of vasoconstrictors, although it is not currently known whether the recurrence rate differs between patients with type 1 hepatorenal syndrome and those with type 2. enough to undergo liver transplantation.
+In addistrictors may increase the likelihood that patients with the hepatorenal syndrome will survive long

 Table 3.
 Criteria for Diagnosis of the Hepatorenal Syndrome.

-Presence of the hepatorenal syndrome

-Serum creatinine concentration >1.5 mg/dl or 24-hr creatinine clearance <40 ml/min

-Absence of shock, ongoing bacterial infection, and fluid loss, and no current treatment with nephrotoxic drugs

-Absence of sustained improvement in renal function (decrease in serum creatinine to ≤1.5 mg/dl) after discontinuation of diuretics and a trial of plasma expansion

-Absence of proteinuria (<500 mg/day) or hematuria (<50 red cells per high-power field)

-Absence of ultrasonographic evidence of obstructive uropathy or parenchymal renal disease

-Urinary sodium concentration <10 mmol/liter†

-Type of hepatorenal syndrome

-Recommendation

-Type 1: progressive impairment in renal function as defined by a doubling of initial serum creatinine above 2.5 mg/dl in less than two weeks Type 2: stable or slowly progressive impairment in renal function not meeting the above criteria with the riepatorena syndrome.
+Presence of the hepatorenal syndrome Serum creatinine concentration >1.5 mg/dl or 24-hr creatinine clearance <40 ml/min Absence of shock, ongoing bacterial infection, and fluid loss, and no cur- rent treatment with nephrotoxic drugs Absence of sustained improvement in renal function (decrease in serum creatinine to ≤1.5 mg/dl) after discontinuation of diuretics and a trial of plasma expansion Absence of proteinuria (<500 mg/day) or hematuria (<50 red cells per high-power field) Absence of ultrasonographic evidence of obstructive uropathy or paren- chymal renal disease Urinary sodium concentration <10 mmol/liter† Type of hepatorenal syndrome Type 1: progressive impairment in renal function as defined by a doubling of initial serum creatinine above 2.5 mg/dl in less than two weeks Type 2: stable or slowly progressive impairment in renal function not meeting the above criteria

-To convert the values for creatinine to micromoles per liter, multiply by 88.4. † Although the urinary sodium concentration is less than 10 mmol per liter in most patients with the hepatorenal syndrome, this finding is not considered a major diagnostic criterion because some patients with this syndrome may not have markedly low sodium excretion.6
+\ To convert the values for creatinine to micromoles per liter, multiply by 88.4. † Although the urinary sodium concentration is less than 10 mmol per liter in most patients with the hepatorenal syndrome, this finding is not considered a major diagnostic criterion because some patients with this syndrome may not have markedly low sodium excretion.